DANCE PHOTOGRAPHER, HALIFAX, NOVA SCOTIA

 For pricing and to book a dance photography shoot please get in touch via email (firstname.lastname@example.org).
 I shoot advanced/professional level students and professional dancers (aged 14 years and older) only at this time.

 Download your photo release for printing and signing below:

 WHAT TO WEAR – TIPS

 In terms of covering your body, anything goes.
-Your clothing reflects your personality, conveys a mood, and should make you feel comfortable and awesome.
+Your clothing reflects your personality, conveys a mood, and should make you feel comfortable/awesome.
 Dance clothes or street clothes, bare legs, leggings, tights, or pants.
 Though not impossible to work with, pink tights do not photograph well – they often look blue tinged in photos.
 (Avoid if possible.)
 Bear in mind that there is often no changing room available – especially for outdoor shoots.
 Layering is a great option.
 A bodysuit base makes it easy to change skirts, dresses, etc.

 Feet – bare feet, ballet slippers/dance shoes, pointe shoes, street shoes.
 If wearing dance shoes, they will most likely get dirty if we are outside.
 Most dancers are eager to be photographed in pointe shoes, but bear in mind that if we are shooting outdoors many surfaces are difficult to balance on.
 If outdoors there’s a good chance we’ll destroy your pointe shoes, so don’t bring your best/only pair.